Skin Cancer and You Urgent Facts, Causes and Dangers You Need to Know Today

 • Practice sun protection daily

-• Apply lip balm rated SPF 30 or higher
+• Apply lip balm with SPF rating of 30 or higher

 • Stay away from high altitudes such as mountain tops